Looking to propagate your favorite rose bush? You can easily grow roses from cuttings taken from the plant you want to multiply.

 You’ll want to keep your roses in a sunny area and water them daily.
 You can expect roots to start forming anywhere from two to eight weeks.
 Keep checking by gently tugging on the stem to see whether you will meet resistance.
 When the roots have grown, there will be resistance.

-Once you grow roses from cuttings, you will need to protect the new plants from harsh conditions.
+Once you grow roses from cuttings, you must protect the new plants from harsh conditions.
 The new roses will typically grow quite quickly.
 However, you will have to be patient since it will take time for the roses to produce flowers.